West Coast (Lana Del Rey song): Development and release

 The accompanying music video for "West Coast" was directed by Vincent Haycock, and shot at Marina del Rey, California and in Venice, Los Angeles, in early April 2014.
 Aside from Del Rey, the clip also features Hollywood tattoo artist Mark Mahoney who plays the singer's love interest in the clip's chorus segment, and American model Bradley Soileau who plays the same role in another scene.
 Del Rey described Mahoney as her confidante, lover and procurer in the video.
 In an interview with Clash, the singer mentioned, "Like the record, [the music video is] atmospheric, and you catch a directional vibe, but it's not that pointed, and it's hard to tell what is going on".
 She attained inspiration for the clip from the Chet Baker documentary Let's Get Lost (1988), and her love of the red dress effect.
-The singer also wanted the video to be mood-driven, and for its final scene, to transcend from black-and-white imagery to a "HD color dream scene".
+The singer also wanted the video to be mood-driven, and for its final scene, to transcend from black-and-white imagery to an "HD color dream scene".

 Images from the music video first emerged online on April 7, 2014.
 The audio release of "West Coast" on April 14, 2014, was accompanied by a looped, black-and-white snippet from the music video of the singer embracing a leather jacket-clad man at the beach.
 On April 24, 2014, following the single's debut on the Billboard Hot 100, it was announced that the video would premiere "in the next few days".
 Del Rey later released a teaser of the visual on Instagram on May 2, 2014.
 The footage featured the same shots obtained for the audio loop, and Del Rey smoking and lighting a cigarette, Sunset Strip billboards and incomplete couplets.
 On May 6, 2014, Interscope prematurely uploaded an unfinished version of the clip, before promptly removing it and then premiering the finished version a day later.
 It was digitally released on the iTunes Store on May 12, 2014.
 The music video has since drawn in more than 100 million views on YouTube.